waltligon/orangefs/doc/design/storage-interface.md

 that operations occur atomically).
 Alternatively they could be used to handle the case of trove resources shared by multiple upper layers.
-Finally they might be used in conjunction with higher level consistency control in some complimentary fashion (dunno yet\...).
+Finally they might be used in conjunction with higher level consistency control in some complimentary fashion (dunno yet...).

 ## The storage interface